 Description.
 Nutmeg-yews are small to medium-sized evergreen shrubs or trees that reach mature heights of 15 to 65 feet (5 – 20 m) tall, rarely to 80 feet (25 m).

 The leaves are spirally arranged on the shoots, but twisted at the base to lie in two flat ranks; they are linear, 0.8 to 3.2 inches (2 – 8 cm) long and 0.12 to 0.16 inch (3 – 4 mm) broad, hard in texture, with a sharp spine tip.

-Torreya californica (California torreya) is endemic in California.
-It is the largest species, reaching 80 feet (25 m) tall.
+California nutmeg-yew (Torreya californica) is endemic in California.
+It is the largest species of this genus, reaching heights of 80 feet (25 m) tall.
 One extinct species,

 Florida nutmeg-yew or gopherwood (Torreya taxifolia) has a restricted habitat within Torreya State Park Florida, along the east bank of the Apalachicola River in the Florida Panhandle and immediately adjacent southernmost Georgia.
 Elvy E. Callaway, a lawyer who practiced in Bristol, Florida, claimed during his lifetime that it was the “gopher wood” used to build Noah’s Ark.
 This conifer is a critically endangered species, which has suffered a major decline in numbers due to fungal disease (possibly Phytophthora), and post-glacial global warming.
 However, cultivated specimens are growing very well and regenerating naturally in cooler climates of northern Georgia and western North Carolina.
 Called “assisted migration”, intentional movement of a plant outside of its historical range (though perhaps consistent with its deep-time range) became an important issue in the conservation community in 2007 and 2008, with T. taxifolia being the featured plant.